Mên-an-Tol 20th July 2021

 1st

-The mid range DSLR camera I purchased 2nd hand is over eight years old, but has only taken four thousand pictures, I gather the life span of this camera is estimated between 200,000 to 500,000 pictures, so I guess the camera was a bargin at £120 and an additional £50 for a 2nd hand 70-300mm zoom lens.
+The mid-range DSLR camera that I bought used is more than eight years old, but it has only taken 4,000 photos.
+Based on what I've read, its lifespan is between 200,000 and 500,000 photos, so I suppose the camera was a bargain at £120 plus an extra £50 for a used 70-300mm zoom lens.

 November